 This annual update also highlights some of the progress and accomplishments over the last year while providing transportation services during the COVID-19 pandemic.
-In the role of the CTC, LYNX staff implemented policies and procedures quickly in response to the needs resulting from the pandemic.
-Some of the services that were provided by ACCESS LYNX over the past year are listed below and highlighted throughout this annual report.
+In the role of the CTC, LYNX staff provided over 1,000 COVID-19 vaccination and testing trips in support of Orange and Osceola Counties.